Relative Error Streaming Quantiles: Introduction

 \paragraph{Additive Error.} Manku, Rajagopalan, and Lindsay~\cite{manku1998approximate,manku1999random} built on the work of Munro and Paterson~\cite{munro1980selection} and gave a deterministic solution that stores at most $O(\eps^{-1}\cdot \log^2(\eps n))$ items, assuming prior knowledge of $n$.
 Greenwald and Khanna~\cite{greenwald2001space} created an intricate deterministic streaming algorithm that stores $O(\eps^{-1}\cdot \log(\eps n))$ items.
 This is the best known deterministic algorithm for this problem, with a matching lower bound for comparison-based streaming algorithms \cite{cormode2019tight}.
-Agarwal, Cormode, Huang, Phillips, Wei, and Yi~\cite{agarwal2013mergeable} provided a mergeable sketch of size $O(\eps^{-1}\cdot \log^{1.5}(1/ \eps))$.
+Agarwal et al.~\cite{agarwal2013mergeable} provided a mergeable sketch of size $O(\eps^{-1}\cdot \log^{1.5}(1/ \eps))$.
 This paper contains many ideas and observations that were used in later work.
 Felber and Ostrovsky \cite{felber2015randomized} managed to reduce the space complexity to $O(\eps^{-1}\cdot\log(1/\eps))$ items by combining sampling with the Greenwald-Khanna sketches in non-trivial ways.
 Finally, Karnin, Lang, and Liberty \cite{karnin2016optimal} resolved the problem by providing an $O(1/\eps)$-space solution, which is optimal.
-For general (non-constant) failure probabilities $\delta$, the space upper bound becomes $O( \eps^{-1}\cdot \log\log(1/\delta))$, and they also prove a matching lower bound for comparison-based randomized algorithms, assuming $\delta$ is exponentially small in $n$.
+For general (non-constant) failure probabilities $\delta$, the space upper bound becomes $O( \eps^{-1}\cdot \log\log(1/\delta))$, and they also prove a matching lower bound for comparison-based randomized algorithms, assuming $\delta \le 1 / n!$ (i.e., $\delta$ is exponentially small in $n$).